-If combined with substantial CO2 reductions that begin quickly, fast action to reduce SLCPs have a high probability of keeping the increase in global temperature to less than 1.5°C above the pre-industrial temperature for the next 30 years and below the 2°C guardrail for the next 60 to 90 (see Fig. 3 & 4).
+Importantly, SLCP and CO_2 reductions are complementary, and if large-scale reductions of both are undertaken immediately there is a high probability of keeping the increase in global temperature to less than 1.5°C above the pre-industrial temperature for the next 30 years and below the 2°C guardrail for the next 60 to 90 years (see Fig. 4 & 5).